emvouvakis/AnalysisAIS/README.md

 ## AnalysisAis
-This analysis constists of different questions answered with Queries in Postgres or in Python using Geopandas and Movingpandas.
+This analysis constists of different questions answered with Queries in Postgres or in Python using Geopandas and Movingpandas. <br> <br>
+Full Dataset Source: [here](https://zenodo.org/record/6323416#.YnDqkC8RrAA) <br>
+Download Sample Data used: [here](https://drive.google.com/uc?export=download&id=1tGImE1WHTxCfi6NLJM4OSqalY8Dr-u63) <br>

 >Visualizations made with the help of Qgis and Geopandas.